-Interestingly enough, today there is still plenty of Zinfandel – as well as other grapes, like Merlot, Petite Sirah and Carignane – packed up in half-ton boxes with dry ice, and sent back East in refrigerated trucks.
-For instance, this is still a big part of Borra Vineyards’ business – dwarfing their own ultra-premium wine production.
+Interestingly enough, today there is still plenty of Zinfandel – as well as other grapes, like Merlot, Petite Sirah and Carignan – packed up in half-ton boxes with dry ice, and even in 30-lb. wood lug boxes, and sent back East in refrigerated trucks.
+Half-ton shipping is still a big part of Borra Vineyards’ business – dwarfing, in fact, their own premium wine production.

 When did California Zinfandel start to become associated with ultra-ripe, oaky, high octane styles of red wine – usually made from grapes picked deeper into October at sugars as high as 27° to 30° Brix (in the “old days,” 24° was considered excessive), and as a consequence ending up with alcohols closer to 15%-16% alcohol or more (even when lightened with water)?

 You could, perhaps, point to the organization of ZAP, the Zinfandel Advocates & Producers: a consortium of wineries and enthusiast formed in 1991 to “elevate the status and understanding of Zinfandel wine” (according to the ZAP Web site).
 Within a few years, as many as 10,000 Zinfandel lovers were flocking to ZAP’s annual Grand Tasting in San Francisco, which has since grown into a week-long affair.